SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Activations

-Activation layer is linear or non linear equation which processes the output of a neuron and bound it into a limited range of values (*e.g.*, :math:`[0, +\infinity]`).
+Activation layer is linear or non linear equation which processes the output of a neuron and bound it into a limited range of values (*e.g.*, `[0, +∞]`).

 #### Activation Config Structure